Optimizing Molecules using Efficient Queries from Property Evaluations: Methods

 \subsection{Procedure Convergence Guarantee and Implementation Details for QMO}

 Inherited from zero order optimization, QMO has algorithmic convergence guarantees.
 Under mild conditions on the true gradient (Lipschitz continuous and bounded gradient), the zeroth order gradient descent following \eqref{eqn_ZO_descent} ensures QMO takes at most $O(\frac{d}{T})$ iterations to be sufficiently close to a local optimum in the loss landscape for a non-convex objective function \cite{ghadimi2013stochastic,liu2020primer}, where $T$ is the number of iterations.
 In addition to the standard zeroth order gradient descent method, our QMO algorithm can naturally adopt different zeroth order solvers, such as zeroth order stochastic and accelerated gradient descent.
+Our implementation of gradient estimation gives $Q+1$ loss function queries per iteration.
+If the decoder outputs a SMILES string, we pass the string to RDKit for validity verification and disregard invalid strings.

 In our QMO implementation, we use the zeroth-order version of the popular Adam optimizer \cite{kingma2014adam} that automatically adjusts the step sizes $\{\alpha_t\}_{t=1}^{T-1}$ with an initial learning rate $\alpha_0$ (see Section \ref{apprndix_algo} in the Supplementary Material for more details).
 Empirically, we find that Adam performs better than stochastic gradient descent (SGD) in our tasks.
-The convergence of zeroth order Adam-type optimizer is given in \cite{chen2019zo}.
+The convergence of zeroth order Adam-type optimizer is given in Chen et al.\cite{chen2019zo}.
 We will specify experimental settings, data descriptions, and QMO hyperparameters for each task.
 In all settings, QMO hyperparameters were tuned to a narrow range and then all the reported combinations were tried for each starting sequence.
 Among all feasible solutions returned by QMO, we report the one having the best molecular score given the required constraints.
 The stability analysis of QMO is studied in Section \ref{appendix_stability} of the Supplementary Material.